 Eichhornia crassipes is introduced into numerous tropical and subtropical countries around the world.
 Eichhornia paniculata, E. diversifolia and E. azurea have historical records in Texas and Florida, but apparently no extant populations have been substantiated recently in the United States.

 Annual or perennial.
-Stems floating and stoloniferous or creeping, compact and rhizomatous or elongate.
-Leaves submerged, floating or emergent (or a combination of any two), in basal rosette or cauline, alternate, distichous (2 rows) or spirally arranged, sessile or petiolate, petiole often inflated with aerenchyma in floating plants; submersed leaves linear, emersed leaves ovate to orbicular, venation inconspicuous, parallel to palmate; base rounded to cordate; margin entire.
+Stems floating, stoloniferous, or creeping, compact and rhizomatous or elongate.
+Leaves submerged, floating, or emergent (or a combination of any two), in basal rosette or cauline, alternate, distichous (2 rows), or spirally arranged, sessile or petiolate, petiole often inflated with aerenchyma in floating plants; submersed leaves linear, emersed leaves ovate to orbicular, venation inconspicuous, parallel to palmate; base rounded to cordate; margin entire.
 Inflorescence a spike or panicle, subtended by 2 reduced, dissimilar leaves (spathes); lower spathe leaf-like, upper scale-like.
 Flower zygomorphic; perianth fused, of 6 showy tepals in 2 whorls of 3; lobes unequal, adaxial lobe larger than rest; tepals usually pink to purple with yellow spot on adaxial lobe.
 Dispersal by numerous seeds or stem fragments; seeds of E. crassipes may be viable in the sediment for 15 years.

 all types of slow flowing or still water bodies

-Eichhornia contains seven species, of which five are presently cultivated for aquaria or ponds, and one, E. paniculata, is often a research subject in flower structure genetics.
+Eichhornia contains six species, of which five are presently cultivated for aquaria or ponds, and one, E. paniculata, is often a research subject in flower structure genetics.